-- i. capable of being distinct, whereby the customer can benefit from the service or product either on its own or together with other resources that are readily available from the Company or third parties, and - ii. distinct in the context of the contract, whereby the transfer of the service or product is separately identifiable from other promises in the contract.
+- i. capable of being distinct, whereby the customer can benefit from the service or product either on its own or together with other resources that are readily available from the Company or third parties, and - ii. distinct in the context of the contract, whereby the transfer of the services or products is separately identifiable from other promises in the contract.